 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Poisoning is when exposure to a toxic substance makes you sick or harms you.
-Many different substances are toxic to humans.
-A few examples include heavy metals, certain gases and even some plants you encounter while gardening.
+Many substances are toxic to humans.
+Examples include heavy metals, certain gases and even some plants in your garden.
 Poisoning often happens suddenly and accidentally.
-For example, a child might drink cough syrup, or you might splash a harsh cleaner into your eye.
+For example, a child might drink cough syrup, or you might splash cleaner into your eye.

 Advertisement